 Additionally, office buildings that have been built or have had their last major refurbishment at least 20 years ago, will get a plot ratio increase of between 25 – 30% under the CBD Incentive Scheme and Strategic Development Incentive Scheme, which is expected to encourage developers to convert ageing offices into hotels and homes.
 Through such policies, the government intends to introduce a broader mix of uses so as to make the CBD not only a place to work, but also a vibrant place to live and play.

-Connectiveness in the downtown area is set to be further improve with the addition of four MRT stations; they are Maxwell and Shenton Way stations along the Thomson-East Coast Line and Prince Edward and Cantonment stations along the Circle Line.
+Connectivity in the downtown area is set to be further improved with the addition of four MRT stations; they are Maxwell and Shenton Way stations along the Thomson-East Coast Line and Prince Edward and Cantonment stations along the Circle Line.
 With these additions, all developments in the downtown area will be within a 10-minute walk of an MRT station.
-Moreover, another 5km of cycling path will be added by 2021 to the existing network of 22km around the downtown area, making alternative commuting more convenient.
+Moreover, another 5km of cycling paths will be added by 2021 to the existing network of 22km around the downtown area, making alternative commuting more convenient.
 There are further plans to transform the current key bus corridor at Robinson Road into a transit-priority corridor by giving more space to buses, cycling paths and pedestrian walkways.

-|Pedigree||Very Good||A district with long history from the beginning as a town for trade and commerce.
-The existence of multiple Grade A office buildings have ensured it’s still the top choice for global businesses in current times.|
+|Pedigree||Very Good||A district a with long history, from the beginning as a town for trade and commerce.
+The existence of multiple Grade A office buildings has ensured it’s still the top choice for global businesses in current times.|

-|Accessibility||Very Good||Fast and affordable public transportation in the form of multiple MRT stations linking to various rail networks and bus services are widely available.
-Able to connect to the major expressways enabling quick and easy connectivity to other parts of the town.|
+|Accessibility||Very Good||Fast and affordable public transportation in the form of multiple MRT stations linked to various rail networks and bus services is widely available.
+Motorists are able to connect to the major expressways, enabling quick and easy connectivity to other parts of the town.|

-|Affordability||Poor||In terms of public housing, record resales prices had been set for the Pinnacle@Duxton project.
+|Affordability||Poor||In terms of public housing, record resale prices have been set for the Pinnacle@Duxton project.
 Most of the other housing projects also command a higher range of the HDB resale price index.
-It’s the same with private housing, with prices recorded on the top range of the scale for Per Square Foot (PSF).
+It’s the same with private housing, with prices recorded at the top range of the scale for per square foot (PSF).|

 |Schools||Poor||With only one primary school, there is a lack of options in this department.|

-|Recreation||Very Good||A town famed as having the most Singapore Michelin restaurants, does not disappoint in this department.
+|Recreation||Very Good||A town famed for having the most Singapore Michelin restaurants does not disappoint in this department.
 There are also a few shopping centres with unique offerings compared to the neighbourhood malls.
-Moreover, there are plenty of boutique fitness centres and gyms to workout, in addition to the roughly 27km of cycling path around the town.|
+Moreover, there are plenty of boutique fitness centres and gyms for fitness enthusiasts to workout in, along with the roughly 27km of cycling path around the town.|

-|Investment Potential||Very Good||Based on the Concept Plan, the area is set to undergo a big rejuvenation program where more public and private housing can be expected.
+|Investment Potential||Very Good||Based on the Concept Plan, the area is set to undergo a major rejuvenation program where more public and private housing can be expected.
 Prices of such homes will be in tandem with demand.
-Moreover, as more old office buildings are redeveloped into mixed use buildings, greater vibrancy and activity will be felt throughout the day.
-These initiatives are set to raise the attractiveness of working, living and playing in Tanjong Pagar even further.|
+Moreover, as more old office buildings are redeveloped into mixed-use buildings, greater vibrancy and activity will be felt throughout the day.
+These initiatives are set to increase the attractiveness of working, living, and playing in Tanjong Pagar even further.|

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.